 - Please use a do-file (or its SAS or SPSS or R equivalent) for this work.
 Do not program interactively.
 While interactive programming may seem faster at first, inevitably you find mistakes and lose track of edits to the data and it is slower. - Turn in a typed up set of answers that answers the questions below.
 Also turn in a Stata .do file and its associated .log file or the equivalent in whatever software you are using. - Make formal tables to present your results.
 Do not present statistical software output. - I have provided Stata datasets, but you should feel free to do the analysis in whatever software you prefer.
-If you need to transfer to another format, use StatTransfer or contact me. - This problem set uses some large data.
+If you need to transfer to another format, use StatTransfer or contact me.
+For loading these data in R, I recommend the haven package, with read_dta(). - This problem set uses some large data.
 For the Census data, I have posted full dataset as well a smaller version; use whichever you prefer.
 For the CPS, we are using a random sample. - If the question is insufficiently clear, explain the assumptions you made to reach your final estimates. - Data are - Decennial Census data